Disclosure: This post contains affiliate links, meaning we may receive a small commission, at no cost to you, if you make a purchase.

-However, he has never worked a day in his life and was used to the finer things before his sentence to house arrest in the hotel.
+Known for his acumen and humor, he has never worked a day in his life and was accustomed to luxury before his exile to isolation.

 Spoiler Alert!